cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 * The loop control variable isn't a global variable.
 * The loop has a nonzero number of iterations.
 The upper limit of the number of iterations depends on available instruction space, but generally can never exceed 1000 iterations.
-* The following kinds of loops are supported: while loop, do-while loop, range iteration loop, C-style loop.
-(A list iteration loop is not supported at this moment, although the support will be added.)

 Furthermore: